bbarres/Realtime/README.md

     - *live_bin*: is the juvenile still alive in 2017 ? ("1"=yes; "0"=no)
     - *live_year*: year of the death of the juvenile (from "2009"" to "2017"; "vivant" if the juvenile was still alive in 2017)
     - *na.snp*: total number of missing information for all 819 selected SNP
-    - *REF\~CL371CT472_02-163* to *REF\~CL9715CT16278_02-801* (819 columns): the genotype for each of the 819 SNPs selected for the analysis.
+    - *REF\~CL371CT472_02-163* to *REF\~CL9715CT16278_02-801* (819 columns): the allele combination for each of the 819 SNPs successfully genotyped.
 Oak being diploids, the genotype is indicated by 2 letters coding for the nucleotide (one for each copy of the genome) separated by a slash
     - *trait_init*:
     - *phenP2_09*:
     - *nbp09*: